pcurry/gaia/README.md

 - include better handling of when no G-Mag value is present from Gaia dataset
 - include better handling of when SIMBAD has no cross-matched entries
 - include better handling of when SIMBAD has cross-match but no spectral type
-- convert SIMBAD IDs to more human-friendly text
+- resolve remaining difficulties in converting SIMBAD IDs to star labels

 ## File: gaia_cached.csv ##
-contains results of previous runs that ran SIMBAD quert from Gaia data (not mirrored on github)
+contains results of previous runs which cross-matched Gaia and SIMBAD data (not mirrored on github)

 ## File: gaia_query_results.csv ##